bartmika/bartlomiejmika-hugo/content/posts/2021/how-to-write-a-webserver-in-golang-using-only-the-std-net-http-part-1.md

 # Design - How will it work?

-## a.
-Project Structure
+### Project Structure
 In Golang, there is no official project structure; as a result, the onus is on the developer to structure a correct project hierarchy.
 A popular solution developers choose is the [following convention](https://github.com/golang-standards/project-layout).
-Our application's structure will look as follows:
+Our application's initial structure will look as follows (and will grow with time!):

 ```
 📦mulberry-server